structure7/hvacMonitor/README.md

-Mid-2017 note: Did I disappear?
-No!
-Am I moving?
-Yes!
-Once I land again development will return.
+Early-2019 note: Still alive!
+Living in an apartment so not much home hacking to do.
+I shall return.

 # hvacMonitor
 A small project to monitor and control my HVAC system.
 Designing a PCB now!<br>